TabDPT: Scaling Tabular Foundation Models on Real Data: Experiments

 \subsection{Results on CC18 and CTR23}

-Our main results comparing models on the evaluation data are shown in \cref{table:main_table}. \name\ shows the best overall performance across all models.
-It has an overlap in 95\% confidence intervals with TabPFN v2 on CTR23, but significantly outperforms it on CC18. \name\ also significantly outperforms both deep learning and tree-based methods that are trained for each dataset.
+Our main results comparing models on the evaluation data are shown in~\cref{table:main_table}. \name\ shows the best overall performance across all models.
+It is competitive with TabPFN v2 across metrics, and significantly outperforms it on accuracy on CC18. \name\ also significantly outperforms both deep learning and tree-based methods that are trained for each dataset.
 These results indicate that real data can be effectively utilized with SSL to train robust TFMs with leading performance.
 We provide a breakdown of results in~\Cref{appendix:additional_analyses}, examining each algorithm’s performance under varying dataset sizes, numbers of features, categorical fraction, and percent missing.
 Results indicate that TabDPT is robust to dataset variations in all of these categories.
-For \cref{table:main_table} we use TabDPT with $2,048$ context size and $8$ ensembles.
+For~\cref{table:main_table}, we use TabDPT with 2,048 context size and 8 ensemble members, where randomness for a given ensemble member emerges by permuting the features and classes (if applicable).

+Our foundation models require negligible hyperparameter tuning.
+Rather than reserving a validation set, we merge it with the training set.
+In contrast, several baselines perform hyperparameter tuning on a separate validation set (instead of cross-validation with a final refit on the combined train and validation set).
+To benchmark under the same constraint, we report a variant in which \name\ receives only the training set, denoted by (no val.).
+This setting should be compared to classical methods; the default \name\ setting is comparable to other foundation models that also access the validation set.
+Since \name\ (no val.) never uses validation data, it is disadvantaged compared to methods that tune on validation data.
+Even so, \name\ (no val.) remains competitive and is only outperformed by TabM~\citep{gorishniy2024tabm0} (using 30 hyperparameter tuning rounds) on CC18 accuracy.

 \pgraph{Win-Rate Comparison} To get a more direct view of how various methods perform against each other, we compute pairwise win-rate statistics.
 We assign a ``win'' to the method if it achieves a higher accuracy score on CC18 or $R^2$ score on CTR23.
 This also allows us to compare against Tabula-8B on CC18 as it only reports results on 61 of 72 datasets. \cref{fig:pairwise} shows the win-rate matrix for all methods, painting a similar picture to \Cref{table:main_table}: \name\ performs best overall, followed by the strong tabular-based foundation model TabPFN v2.
 Tabula-8B with 32 shots -- the leading LLM-based tabular foundation model -- is not competitive with the other techniques across our benchmarks, indicating that current LLMs are not well adapted to the tabular domain and further techniques are needed.
 We extend the pairwise comparison between methods in~\Cref{appendix:elo} using both Elo~\citep{elo1967proposed} and Glicko2~\citep{glickman2012example} metrics, drawing similar conclusions to above.